-Medieval Russia
+221 Medieval Russia

 Topics include the origins of the Slavs; their adoption of Christianity; the establishment and development of the Kievan state; the coming of the Mongols and the Mongol "yoke"; the slow emergence of Muscovy; Ivan the Terrible and the Time of Troubles.
 Three credits.
+Not offered 2021-2022.

-Imperial Russia
+222 Imperial Russia

 Topics include 17th-century Muscovy: the Romanovs, serfdom, schism, and territorial expansion; the 18th century: Peter the Great, Catherine II, and Westernization; and the 19th century: autocracy, culture, the abolition of serfdom, industrialization, the revolutionary movement, foreign policy, World War I and the collapse of tsarism; the revolution of 1917.
 Three credits.
+Not offered 2021-2022.

-Black and White and Colourful all over: Africa in the World from 1800
+223 Black and White and Colourful all over: Africa in the World from 1800